-Kenai Fjords is incredibly special because it’s nearly completely ice covered.
+Kenai Fjords is incredibly special because it’s nearly completely ice-covered.
 No other National Park in the United States has something like this, and it’s so unique.
 You can access one small area on foot; the rest must be accessed via boat or plane.

 Are there grizzly bears in Kenai Fjords National Park?

 There are grizzlies and black bears in the area.
 We saw a black bear on our Kenai Fjords boat cruise hanging out on the far-off snow.
-However, because so much of the area is not accessible, the odds of running into bears are low.
+However, because so much of the area is inaccessible, the odds of running into bears are low.
 But remember, always carry bear spray when adventuring in Alaska.